Accessibility

 Features and Enhancements that Support Accessibility

-Although Quaver resources are generally created to be presented by teachers to their students, WCAG guidelines help provide an accessible learning environment for all users.
+Although Quaver resources are generally created to be presented by teachers to their students, WCAG guidelines help provide an accessible learning environment for users.
 Our content already contains many features that support accessibility.
 These include:

 Screen Controls